artur-stepien/wargaming-papi/README.md

 // Test how it works
 try {
 	// As a 4th param provide ETag.
-If clan tag of clan S3AL did not changed method will return true.
-If it cached new data will be returned.
+If tag of a clan S3AL wasn't changed method will return true.
+If it changed new data will be returned.
 	$info = $api->get('wgn/clans/info', array('clan_id'=>'500034335','fields'=>'tag'), false, '813ac115749538da9b3b61fd4069fd44');

 	var_dump($info);die;